jonbmartin/pulpy/README.rst

 A series of Jupyter notebooks have been developed that provide tutorials of several classes of pulse design at `the demo code repository <https://github.com/jonbmartin/pulpy-tutorials>`_.
+Simply clone this repository, install Pulpy (and Jupyter notebook), and get started designing pulses!

 Contact and Contribution
 *************************